aliceraffaele/ROAR/README.md

 - Alessandro Gobbi ([alessandro.gobbi@unibs.it]() – University of Brescia)
 - Alice Raffaele ([alice.raffaele@univr.it]() – University of Verona)
 - Eugenia Taranto ([eugenia.taranto@unict.it]() – University of Catania)

+**Map of ROAR initiatives in Italy**
+You can look at the several initiatives we have done (or are still ongoing) in this Google [map](https://www.google.com/maps/d/u/0/edit?mid=1iWy89ah0TQaK-Ep3hY6EIfCGBQ73Tg6m&usp=sharing).

+## Update: 25 novembre 2021
+At the end of October, Gabriella Colajanni and Eugenia Taranto started a training course addressed to higher-secondary school teachers, based on the material developed for the first teaching unit of ROAR.
+The course, composed of four meetings, is being attended by about ten teachers of institutes in the provinces of Catania and Enna.

+Also, on November 23rd, Gabriella Colajanni and Eugenia Taranto started another course of four meetings, addressed to a Grade-12 class of the IIS Majorana-Cascino in Piazza Armerina (Enna).

+Both the initiatives are part of the project [_Liceo Matematico_](http://web.dmi.unict.it/it/content/liceo-matematico) (i.e., in English, _Mathematics High School)_ by University of Catania.

 ## Update: September 29, 2021
 In the `material` folder, we added the following two subfolders: `problems` and `group-projects`.